 Agile project management comes with several benefits for the company using it.
-Understanding agile methodology and aligning this with company values and vision is essential if it hopes to leverage agile for growth.
+Understanding agile methodology and aligning it with company values and vision is essential to leverage agile for growth.

 Agile’s key plank is the facilitation of stakeholder and team engagement during a project.
-This creates transparency and encourages mutual collaboration for efficient project management.
+That creates transparency and encourages mutual collaboration for efficient project management.

 The use of sprints guaranteed you early and expected delivery achieved on schedule and at predictable costs.
 The agile model allows for change mid iteration and, in the process, improves quality while keeping the focus on users and business value.